-How much the Daniel Plan meals will cost you depends how many you’re cooking for, and if you plan to buy organic or speciality food items.
-In general, the Daniel Fast is a very budget friendly way to eat.
+How much the Daniel Plan meals will cost you depends on how many you’re cooking for, and if you plan to buy organic or specialty food items.
+In general, Daniel Fast recipes are a very budget-friendly way to eat.
 Think about the economical “rice and beans diet”, this is very similar.

 Speaking of eating out . . .